You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 Go straight to a transmission shop.
 You could opt for a regular mechanic, but they’ll almost certainly outsource the job to a specialist.

-Going to the experts directly means you should save on any markup fees you’d otherwise be charged.
+Going to the specialists directly means you should save on any markup fees you’d otherwise be charged.

 Finally, please let me reiterate the following with added gusto.
 Do not work on your own transmission.

-YouTube tutorials are not the way forward, I’m afraid!
+YouTube tutorials are not the way ahead, I’m afraid!

 This will be a four-figure repair – there’s no way around that.
 Don’t make it worse by attempting to fix your transmission yourself!